 Demographics of survey respondents

-116 utilities (up from 82 in 2018, a 41.5% increase), representing 20 states, ranging in size from 134 to 90,000 active accounts participated in the survey.
+116 utilities (up from 82 in 2018, a 41.5% increase), representing 20 states, ranging in size from 232 to 285,000 active accounts participated in the survey.
 Click on the links below to see charts of the various demographic data for the survey respondents:

 Accounts per employee

-To arrive at an accurate index to compare utilities of differing sizes and billing frequencies, I came up with the number of accounts billed annually per employee.
-This formula multiplied the number of active accounts by the number of times each account is billed annually (12 for monthly billing, 6 for bi-monthly billing, 4 for quarterly billing, and 3 for three times a year billing) then divided that product by the total number of office employees.
-The higher the result, the more efficient the office should be.
+To arrive at an accurate index to compare utilities of differing sizes and billing frequencies, I derived a value for the number of accounts billed annually per employee.
+This formula multiplied the number of active accounts by the number of times each account is billed annually (12 for monthly billing, 6 for bi-monthly billing, 4 for quarterly billing) then divided that product by the total number of office employees.
+The higher the result, the more efficient the office is considered to be.

 Surprisingly, two utilities this year were more efficient than the most efficient utilities in either 2016 or 2018.
-The results ranged from 300 to 46,957 as represented by the graph below (clicking on any of the graphs will open a larger image in a new window).
+The results ranged from 408 to 69,818 as represented by the graph below: (clicking on any of the graphs will open a larger image in a new window).

 Annual customer turnover

-Some utilities billing only property owners, and those will have a much lower turnover rate than utilities billing tenants.
+Some utilities bill only property owners, and those will have a much lower turnover rate than utilities that bill tenants.

 Major services billed

-As was the case in 2016, utilities billing multiple metered services require more staff than those billing for only a single metered service.
-This was even more convincing this year, as 31 of the 32 most efficient offices bill for only one metered service or less (one bills for sewer only), as shown below.
-The one anomaly also happens to be one of the utilities mentioned above that doesn’t collect payments.
+As was the case in 2016 and 2018, utilities billing multiple metered services require more staff than those billing for only a single metered service.
+This was even more convincing this year, as 37 of the 38 most efficient offices (including the top 25) bill for only one metered service or less (one bills for sewer only), as shown below:

-In terms of office staffing, the real distinction in time savings in only between manually entering readings or importing them from some sort of automated reading process.
-However, unlike two years ago, this year’s survey did distinguish between whether the imported readings were from handhelds or an AMR or AMI system.
+In terms of office staffing, the real distinction in time savings with meter readings is only between manually entering readings or importing them from some sort of automated reading process.
+However, like two years ago, this year’s survey again distinguished between whether the imported readings were from handhelds, another utility, or an AMR or AMI system.

 As expected, most utilities in the survey have automated their meter reading process.
-However, this year’s survey included 16 utilities that still enter meter readings, up from only five two years ago.
-Surprisingly, three of these utilities were in the upper 50% of most efficiently staffed offices, and one is in the top four!
-The others were all within the bottom third of least efficiently staffed offices, as represented by the graph below (clicking on any of the graphs will open a larger image in a new window).
+However, this year’s survey included 13 utilities that still enter meter readings, down from 16 two years ago.
+Surprisingly, six of these utilities were in the upper 50% of most efficiently staffed offices, and one is in the top four!
+The others were all within the bottom half of least efficiently staffed offices, as represented by the graph below (clicking on any of the graphs will open a larger image in a new window).

-Not surprisingly, the top three and 27 of the top 32 most efficiently staffed offices use an outsource printer to print their bills.
-On the other hand, only four of the 15 least efficiently staffed offices outsource their billing printing.
+Not surprisingly, the top 11 and 39 of the top 43 most efficiently staffed offices use an outsource printer to print their bills.
+On the other hand, only two of the 18 least efficiently staffed offices outsource their billing printing.

-Mail payment processing is quite possibly the most labor intensive process in most utility offices.
+Mail payment processing is quite possibly the most laborious process in most utility offices.
 For that reason, many utilities have sought to automate the processing of mail payments, either by scanning barcodes on the bill, or using a remittance processing system or a bank lockbox.

 Surprisingly, two of the four most efficiently staffed offices still manually enter payments.
-However, 14 of the 15 most efficient utilities automate the mail payment process in some way, while 16 of the 21 least efficient utilities manually enter mail payments.
+However, 14 of the 16 most efficiently staffed utilities automate the mail payment process in some way, while 21 of the 24 least efficient utilities manually enter mail payments.

-The final area the survey asked about is phone credit card payments.
-This can be an extremely laborious process considering the customer service representative must look up the account, tell the customer how much is owed, take the credit card number and process the payment authorization and, finally, enter the payment in the system.
+The next area the survey asked about is phone credit card payments.
+This can be an extremely laborious process considering the customer service representative must look up the account, tell the customer how much is owed, take the credit card number, process the payment authorization and, finally, enter the payment in the system.